georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 ## ElementList Class

 The `ElementList` class is defined in the `inkex/elements/_selected.py` module.
-Even though it is called `ElementList`, it subclasses `OrderedDict` and it's a dictionary.
+Even though it is called `ElementList`, it subclasses `OrderedDict` so it's a dictionary.
 When we iterate through an instance variable, it iterates through the values of the dictionary and the class acts like a list.
 The values of the dictionary are the selected element objects.